neil-harbinger/getting-started/README.md

   * imby.bio have started on the digital almanac
   * nido.io build underwater drones

-Web Summit gave us the opportunity to pitch to the Shiven Ramji, head of product for Digital Ocean, which was challenging and informative.
+The new remix of the web site was polished up in time to appear with us at Web Summit.
+We got to demo to Shiven Ramji, head of product for Digital Ocean, which was challenging and informative.
 He offered some encouragement, suggestions and useful criticism.
 Gustav at Google set up a meeting with jetstack.io to talk Kubernetes.
 Good to compare ideas and directions.
-Amazon introduced us to a solutions architect and invited us to apply for their Activate program for startups.
+Amazon introduced us to a splendid solutions architect and invited us to apply for their Activate program for startups.

 Lisbon is a thoroughly enjoyable city.
 Excellent mushroom and truffle pizza at the market, so much street art, views from the turrets of Castelo de San Jorge, good music, friendly people, cheap transport.
+Go there.

 Back at base, the local enterprise office in Cork are helping us find mentoring so we can start validating our non-technical plans and strategies.
 We've talked to a number of accountants to get an understanding of the company registration process and get an idea of costs.
 A long night in Lisbon got us a first attempt at revenue forecasting based on our market research so far.
 I know, I know - we get time in Portugal and end up sat in front of spreadsheets.
 We know how to rock a party ;)